Sony E-mount: Available bodies

-List of Sony E-mount cameras:
+The following table is a list of Sony E-mount cameras and their specifications.

 Available lenses

 Third-party lens manufacturers

 On 8 February 2011, Sony announced the release of the specifications for the E-mount lens system, allowing for third-party lens makers to create lenses for NEX cameras without having to pay royalties.
 The mount specifications have been released to registered parties since April 2011.
 Getting a license for the specifications requires approval by Sony and the signing of a non-disclosure agreement.

 The construction of full-frame manual focus prime lenses without any electronics is relatively easier and less costly than the construction of electronic full-frame autofocus lenses of any kind.
 This has encouraged lesser known lens companies to construct full-frame prime lenses with an E-mount.
 Numerous affordable sharp full-format manual prime lenses with big apertures are available with an E-mount.